Top 25 Chicago Tours, Events & Activities

 Why do we love these tours so much?

-Sail From Chicago’s Navy Pier On a Lake Michigan Boat Cruise
+#6 Sail From Navy Pier On a Lake Michigan Boat Cruise

 You may be wondering:

-What is there to do if we’re spending the day at Navy Pier?
+What can we do if we’re spending the day at Navy Pier?

 PRO TIP: Don’t leave Navy Pier hungry!
-Eat up on the best bites, sights and brews within the Navy Pier neighborhood on the Navy Pier Signature Food & Culture Tour.
-Two hours of nonstop eating, learning and exploring?
-Sign.
-Me.
-Up.
+Eat up on the best bite, sights and brews within the Navy Pier neighborhood on Chicago Food Planet’s Navy Pier Food & Culture Tour.
+Two hours of nonstop eating and learning?
+Sign me up!

 If you’re not self-conscious about wearing a helmet, Segway tours are an amazing way to see Chicago.